 After multiple layers of puzzles (none of which gave any hint as to where they were leading or why) it was finally revealed that the entire exercise had been a recruitment method of finding the smartest people in the world.
 Which was quickly followed by a job offer.
 Who could refuse?

 Needless to say Google managed to hire some of the smartest people on the planet and as a result of this recruitment drive became one of the most valuable companies of all time.
 It’s all true, honestly.
 Go on Yahoo it.

 So, there you have it, 3 of the most innovative and world changing recruitment campaigns in history.
 One of which helped spread the roman empire as far north as Britain, one of which saved millions of lives and one of which defined the Internet.

 Your daily Insta post about your team get togethers doesn’t look so innovative now does it?

-If you’re an amazing recruiter looking for a recruitment agency to call your new home, then let’s start with a chat.
+If you’re an amazing recruiter looking for top recruitment agencies in Sydney to call your new home, then let’s start with a chat.
 Call us today on (02) 8346 6705 or email to [email protected] for a no obligation chat with Holly.
 Find out why we were named Australia’s best small business to work for and how you could join our family.